 Real Estate Team Branding Example: Phillia and Claire

 Slogan: “Real Estate Alchemy”

-Specialty: Luxury Rentals & Sales
+Specialty: Luxury Rentals & Sales in New York City

-How they found their brand: “Our brand image is sophisticated, cool, unique, friendly and warm.
+How they built their real estate brand: “Our brand image is sophisticated, cool, unique, friendly and warm.
 Claire and I have a fashion background together, when we launched and managed our independent boutique fashion lines [From A to Z] years back… Our name is obvious — putting together two beautiful names and our logo is a sacred geometry figure that is called an Icosahedron.
 We just really liked the look and feel of this, and we both are really into science + art + spirituality and the logo also represents feminine creative power as well.”
 Phillia Kim Downs

 Slogan: “Real Estate for Real People”

 Specialty: Middle-market homes

 How they built their real estate brand: “In meeting with a branding company Decker Design, we discussed what makes us different from some of the other agencies in New York.
 We decided that what we do is service people with a personal touch and much hand holding.
 Our customers in general are not billionaires but normal everyday New Yorkers.
 The slogan “Real Estate for Real People” seemed perfect for us.
 We also redesigned our website and featured the color red [which stands out / leaves a strong impression] in all our brochures, ad campaigns, and business cards.”

 Want to learn more about building your personal brand?
 Check out Placester’s amazing infographic on personal branding here. it has 26 succinct, actionable tips to jumpstart any branding project.

 The Bottom Line: Real Estate Branding